 The lenses that are bundled with the camera body are often a good start, but not the best lens that you can buy.
 The best lenses to add to your kit vary based on what you want to shoot.

-Priced at right around $200 for many brands, a 50mm f/1.8 lens offers brighter performance and a more blurred background than most kit lenses will offer.
-It’s great for portraits, taking pictures of kids, street photography and more.
+Costing around $200, a 50mm f/1.8 lens offers brighter performance and a more blurred background than most kit lenses will offer.
+It’s great for portraits, taking pictures of kids, street photography, and more.

 A 70-300mm or longer is excellent for getting up close, whether that’s for photographing birds or sports.
 It also provides a spectacular background blur for portraits.

 If you need a faster option than a kit lens with the same wide-angle versatility, a 24-70mm f/2.8 is an excellent but often expensive option.

-Remember to choose a lens that’s compatible with your camera body by matching the mount of your camera.
-If you’re shooting with an APS-C Nikon or Canon, however, you can use full frame lenses with the same mount.
+Remember to choose a lens that’s compatible with your camera body.
+If you’re shooting with an APS-C Nikon or Canon, however, you can use full-frame lenses with the same mount.

-The full frame lenses will be more expensive and the view will be cropped on your APS-C camera.
-But if you upgrade to full frame in the future, the lens will still be compatible.
+The full-frame lenses will be more expensive than your APS-C camera.
+But if you upgrade to full-frame in the future, the lens will still be compatible.
 On the other hand, crop sensor lenses will cause vignetting on a full-frame camera because they’re designed for smaller sensors.

 Sure, it’s a small accessory.
 But without a memory card, you can’t take any pictures.
-The three biggest things to remember when buying a memory card are compatibility, space, and speed.
+The three most important things to remember when buying a memory card are compatibility, space, and speed.

 First, make sure you’re looking at cards that are compatible with your camera.
 Some take SD cards, some CF cards, and some XQD cards.
 Even within those categories, sometimes a camera only accepts SDHC or SDXC.
 Check your camera body specs if you’re not sure.

-The size of your SD card determines how many photos you can fit on a single card.
-This is largely a personal preference, whether you use one big card or several smaller ones.
+The memory size of your SD card determines how many photos you can fit on a single card.
+It’s mostly a personal preference, whether you use one big card or several smaller ones.